mrstallion/fchat-rising/readme.md

 ## Key Differences

+*   Ads view
+    *    Highlight ads from characters most interesting to you / hide ads from characters clearly incompatible
+    *    View recent ads from a character on any channel to which you subscribe
 *   Ad auto-posting
     *    Manage channel's ad settings via "Tab Settings"
     *    Automatically re-post ads every 11-18 minutes (randomized) for up to 180 minutes